CURRENT UNDERGRADUATE STUDENTS

 With the approval of the Director of Undergraduate Studies, transfer courses can be applied to the area of specialization that you select.
 However, no more than 6 credits may be counted toward a specialization area.

-No, there are NO substitutions for BUS 215 under the current curriculum.
-BUS 215 is a required to be taken by every BUS major, with the following two exceptions:
+BUS 215 is required to be taken by every BUS major, with the following two exceptions:

 1. If you are a double major with ECO and BUS, ECO 320 can be substituted for BUS 215.

 2. If you are a double major with AMS and BUS, or AMS minor, AMS 310 or AMS 315 can be substituted for BUS 215.

 Courses that you want to take at another institution for credit at Stony Brook must receive formal departmental approval before the course is taken.
 Visit OSS for more information.
 You may have to complete a transfer course evaluation request form, attach the course description with course syllabus and submit it to the appropriate department.
 A faculty member will then review the material submitted and make a determination.

 Please see the directory page on stonybrook.edu to look up faculty contact info.
 It is also on the bulletin board inside of OSS.